Carson-Reeder/MyGenome/README.md

 # This is a repository for CS485G applied bioinformatics.

 ## Quality Assesment
-Raw sequences were analyzed with fastqc and contained in the RawSequenceQuality folder
+Raw sequences were analyzed with fastqc and contained in the RawQualityAssesment folder